Om-Jaiswal/Python/README.md

 # Python
-This repository contains python codes, in two different programming styles, both styles contain a program and project folder.
+This repository contains python codes, in procedural and object-oriented programming styles.

 ## Procedural Programming